Zephyrusg/Entra-Protocol-Lab/Readme.md

 5. Review the results — ✅ pass, ❌ fail, ⚠️ warning — each with Entra-specific guidance on how to fix it

 > **Tip:** You can login and return directly to the checker using the OIDC/SAML Login links in the navigation bar.
 The `?next=` parameter redirects you back after authentication.

+### Switching Identity Providers at Runtime

+The IDP Configuration page lets you point the app at a different identity provider without restarting or editing `.env`.

+1. Navigate to `/tools/idpconfig/ui`
+2. Optionally pick a **Quick preset** (Entra, Google, Okta, Auth0, Keycloak) to pre-fill the discovery URLs
+3. Fill in the **Client ID**, **Client Secret**, and any other fields for your target IDP
+4. Click **Apply Changes** — the OIDC client is re-initialized and SAML metadata URL is updated immediately
+5. Use the OIDC/SAML Login links to test against the new IDP

+> **Note:** Settings are stored **in memory only** and are lost when the app restarts.
+Use the **Reset to Env Defaults** button to restore the original `.env` values.

 ### Available Endpoints